 Low-quality kibble (as talked about above) is usually made with very low-quality products that would not be considered safe for human consumption; this could include nasty chemicals and diseased tissues and organs from other animals.
 Terrifying, right?

-Since this is the case — many of these mass-producing, low-quality brands do not focus on quality control which in turn leads to food recalls.
+Since this is the case, many of these mass-producing, low-quality brands do not focus on quality control, leading to food recalls.
 In 2016 alone, there were 9 major dog food recalls in America.
 Sadly, 2017 is already quickly surpassing that number.

-Here’s something to consider: chances are that you will be paying more for a high-quality holistic dog food, however, you will likely pay far less in veterinary bills or medications from food-related health conditions.
+Here’s something to consider: chances are that you will be paying more for high-quality holistic dog food.
+However, you will likely pay far less in veterinary bills or medications from food-related health conditions.

 Benefits of Holistic Dog Food

-You can tell that a dog has a healthy coat by the way it shines and how much they shed (of course, some dogs have a naturally dull coat.)
-Even if you have a dog that is known as a “shedder,” they will shed less if they eat food that contains few to no fillers and the proper vitamins and minerals.
+You can tell that a dog has a healthy coat by how it shines and how much they shed.
+(Of course, some dogs have a naturally dull coat) Even if you have a dog that is known as a “shedder,” they will shed less if they eat food that contains few to no fillers and the proper vitamins and minerals.

 The best ingredient to bring about a healthier and shinier coat is fish oil.
 You might find that many holistic dog food brands commonly add this ingredient specifically for this purpose.
 You can even buy pure Alaskan salmon oil for your dog if you want to do so directly!

 Another similarity to humans is that a dog’s eyesight will gradually decline as they get older.
 Some breeds might even be prone to eyesight or eye health issues.
 A holistic diet that is high in antioxidants isn’t only good for their overall health but is also extremely beneficial for healthy eyes and can prevent eye issues.